23 August 2007

 Samson’s assets

-“We don’t want to visit you every week!” she would say “He is not going to become a movie star”
+“We don’t want to visit you every week!” she would say.
+“He is not going to become a movie star.”

-“I understand, perfectly” Raganna would accept his defeat.
+“I understand, perfectly” Raganna would oblige.

-“Please, keep the hair bit long in the front” I would beg him.
+“Please, keep the hair bit long in the front,” I would beg him.

 “Can’t do that boy, can’t imagine losing a good customer in this small village!”